Baruch Computing and Technology Center (BCTC)

 If using the web interface, all e-mail undergoes a virus check/scan.
 However, since the anti-virus tools are server-side, this does not apply if you use POP.

 Do I have the ability to control anti-spam options, for example, training the system what is spam?

 Yes, you have the opportunity to identify certain e-mails as safe versus unsafe, and Microsoft also “learns” based on users actions to mark spam.
 Furthermore, you can set individual junk mail folder rules, block lists, and safe lists.

 Yes, absolutely.
 This capability is available under the option setting process for each individual e-mail user in the web interface.

 How data is physically stored?

 Data is stored on Microsoft servers where all the common Microsoft practices for security are followed.
-Microsoft does thorough security testing; Microsoft has third parties do penetration testing; Microsoft used best practices to maximize security of the servers and prevention of unauthorized network access; Microsoft only allows select personnel with approved clearance to have access to the Live site.
+Microsoft does thorough security testing; Microsoft has third parties do penetration testing; Microsoft used best practices to maximize security of the servers and prevention of unauthorized network access; Microsoft only allows select personnel with approved clearance to have access to the Office365 site.

 Does CUNY have access to my account, even thought it is provided by Microsoft?

 By opening and using your account, you agree and consent that CUNY may access your account for administrative and other purposes such as password resets and compliance with University policies governing this service.
 This may require Microsoft to access and disclose to CUNY any information stored within the account.